Santa Cruz California, USA Travel Guide

 Consider renting large items like wetsuits or surfboards.
 Local shops offer equipment for varying skill levels, saving you packing space.

-Bring specific brands of toiletries or medications you prefer to save time and ensure availability locally.
+Bring specific brands of toiletries or medicines you prefer to be quicker and ensure availability locally.